-America’s rural communities have yet to find their place in the national conversation about criminal justice reform.
-As a thought leader in the rural criminal justice field, the Deason Center is building infrastructure to support data-driven, community-informed criminal justice systems in America’s rural, small town, and tribal communities.
+America’s STAR communities have yet to find their place in the national conversation about criminal justice reform.
+As a thought leader in the STAR criminal justice field, the Deason Center is building infrastructure to support data-driven, community-informed criminal justice systems in America’s small, tribal, and rural communities.

 Confronting criminal justice problems with unique challenges, these communities need creative, data-based solutions.
-Addressing these problems requires research and reform tailored to particular institutional, structural, and demographic characteristics of rural criminal justice systems.
-Our comprehensive Rural Justice Campaign is committed to advocacy, research, and education efforts for stakeholders within these communities and in the criminal justice community more broadly.
+Addressing these problems requires research and reform tailored to particular institutional, structural, and demographic characteristics of STAR criminal justice systems.
+Our comprehensive STAR Justice Campaign is committed to advocacy, research, and education efforts for stakeholders within these communities and in the criminal justice community more broadly.

-Through our Rural Criminal Justice Coalition, the Deason Center is establishing a network of rural practitioners and stakeholders across the country, creating connections through a remote practice community.
-Further, we produce an online Rural Resource Guide as a rich source of information about rural justice research and innovation for stakeholders, policymakers, and the public.
+Through our Rural Criminal Justice Coalition, the Deason Center is establishing a network of STAR practitioners and stakeholders across the country, creating connections through a remote practice community.
+Further, we produce an online STAR Resource Guide as a rich source of information about STAR justice research and innovation for stakeholders, policymakers, and the public.